Running a Qiskit Function as a function¶

 , which is a client class for interacting with compute resources.

 The client stores configuration information about our compute resources, such as where they are located and how to connect to them.
 In this example, we will use a provider that is connected to a local Docker Compose setup.
-In this case, it allows us to run the pattern locally on our machine.
-If you want to run the pattern elsewhere, you will need to provide the corresponding host and authentication details.
+In this case, it allows us to run the function locally on our machine.
+If you want to run the function elsewhere, you will need to provide the corresponding host and authentication details.

 [1]: